Ackee can be very delicious, but it can be very poisonous too. That's why it has become a controversial topic for a kind of rare fruits in the world.

-First and foremost, it can help our body improve our digestive problems.
+First and foremost, like rambutan vs lychee, it can help our body improve our digestive problems.
 The reason is because it contains extremely high amount of fiber, which contributes bulk to your stool and quickens the movement in intestines.
 It also helps prevent other digestive sicknesses such as bloating, cramping, constipation and inflammation, etc.

 Secondly, because the amount of potassium in ackee is also very high, it opens up your blood vessels and it helps the function of cardiovascular system.
 It reduces the risk of atherosclerosis, another cardiovascular disease that builds up fats, cholesterol in the artery walls.

 Thirdly, high amount of iron in ackee can also improve your blood circulation.
 Iron can also energize your body and prevent you from developing anemia, e.g. fatigue, due to lack of oxygen.